Nick McKim: Federal politics

 After Christine Milne's resignation from the senate, McKim was announced to be one of the 10 Greens members vying to replace her.
 The ballot, open to Greens members, was held in July 2015.
 McKim won the preselection ballot comfortably, defeating Huon Valley Councillor Rosalie Woodruff, environmental lawyer Vanessa Bleyer and several other more minor candidates.

 The Tasmanian Greens announced at a press conference on 30 July 2015 that McKim had won the membership ballot to replace Christine Milne in the Senate.
 He resigned from the Tasmanian Parliament on 4 August, and a countback was conducted to elect Woodruff as his replacement on 17 August.
 McKim was appointed to the Senate by a joint sitting of the Tasmanian Parliament on 19 August 2015.

 Unlike other Greens Senators, Senator McKim has had ministerial experience due to him having been a minister in the previous Tasmanian ALP Government whilst as State Greens leader.

 McKim was re-elected to the Senate at the 2019 federal election where he received 12.4% of the state's vote, with a swing of 1.41% in his favour.

 McKim served as Greens Co-Deputy Leader from 4 February 2020 to 10 June 2022 and in the following positions: Treasury, Finance & Economic Justice Immigration & Citizenship Digital Rights, I.T. & the National Broadband Network.
 Senator McKim has served as spokesperson within the Greens for Economic Justice, Treasury, Home Affairs, Immigration, Citizenship and Multicultural Affairs from 17 June 2022 and Whip for the Greens in the Senate from 18 October 2021.

 On 5 September 2022, McKim called on the Reserve Bank of Australia to pause interest rate hikes.
 The following day McKim called on the RBA Governor Philip Lowe to resign, stating that Lowe "has not demonstrated that he understands the impact his actions have had on a small business owner or a casual worker trying to pay the rent".

 Following the defeat of party leader Adam Bandt at the 2025 Australian Federal Election, McKim served as acting party leader until the election of Larissa Waters to the leadership.

 Personal life

 In July 2009, McKim confirmed he was in a relationship with Cassy O'Connor, also a Tasmanian Greens Member of the House of Assembly.

-McKim streams on Twitch with his step-son Jasper, typically playing Fortnite and discussing politics in The Woke Corner.
+McKim streams on Twitch with his step-son Jasper, typically playing Fortnite and discussing politics in The Corner of Woke.

 McKim supports the Hawthorn Hawks in AFL and Manchester United in the Premier League.